 Madaba is only 19 miles from the capital Amman, so it's easy enough to do as a day trip.
 Another alternative is to travel to Madaba for half a day before heading further along the Kings Highway to the classic sights of Petra, the Dead Sea and Wadi Rum.

 You can travel to Madaba and visit these sites independently or arrange a driver and guide for a week or ten days in Jordan.
-I've written more about travelling through Jordan over here.
+Yet another option is to join a group tour, like this recommended Jordan Escape tour from Globus.
+I've written about the pros and cons of each option on this article over here on how to plan your Jordan itinerary.
+Happy travels!

-Disclosure: My trip to Jordan formed part of a paid collaboration.
+Disclosure: My trip to Jordan formed part of a paid collaboration with either Visit Jordan, iAmbassador or Globus Travels.
 Everything in this post is still wholeheartedly recommended by me, because let's face it, otherwise what's the point?!